davidfdriscoll/moneylion-bounding-box/README.md

 * IOReader: IOReader is a simple class that has a single method `parseFromInputStream` that accepts an InputStream, reads it until it encounters an empty line, and then returns a 2D boolean array of the resulting grid.
 Per the takehome challenge, IOReader does no input validation to confirm the grid matches the spec.
 * BoundingBoxService: BoundingBoxService has a major method `findBiggestNonOverlappingBoundingBox` that accepts a 2D boolean grid and returns a set of the largest nonoverlapping bounding boxes.
-* Main: Main joins together the IOReader & BoundingBoxService prints the resulting bounding boxes to standard output.
+* Main: Main joins together the IOReader & BoundingBoxService and prints the resulting bounding boxes to standard output.

 ## BoundingBoxService